Program

 Emergency Assistance

-When a family first arrives to our shelter or community, we first assess their current needs, strengths, and potential to build independence.
+When a family arrives to our community, we first assess their current needs, strengths, and potential to build independence.

 Transitional Housing